What to Expect - FAQs

 You can expect to find a welcoming, inclusive group of people who are glad that you have come to worship with us.

-8:30am Service: Participants are required to be fully masked and maintain 6-foot social distancing.
-This service is an option for those not yet comfortable attending a service where fully vaccinated individuals are unmasked.
-Communion is served each week and we have individually wrapped, commercially prepared, gluten-free communion elements for participants.
+8:30am Service: Communion is served each week and we have individually wrapped, commercially prepared, gluten-free communion elements for participants.

-10:00am Service: The 10:00am worship service is in person and livestreamed on YouTube.
-Fully vaccinated persons are NOT required to wear a mask.
-Anyone 2 years old and older who is unvaccinated needs to wear a mask covering their mouth and nose.
-We will not be maintaining a 6-foot social distance at this service.
-Participants will space themselves according to their comfort level.
-We will encourage the use of alternative passing of the peace gestures (avoiding physical touch such as handshakes, hugging, etc. based on the comfort level of both parties).
-We will not be passing the offering plate but encouraging individuals to leave their offerings in the plate on the way out of the sanctuary or donate online.
+We continue to encourage the use of alternative passing of the peace gestures (avoiding physical touch such as handshakes, hugging, etc. based on the comfort level of both parties).
+We will not be passing the offering plate, but encourage individuals to leave their offerings in the collection boxes on the way out of the sanctuary or donate online.
 Our Chancel Choir helps lead worship at this service September-May.

 Would I be welcome at your church?

 Yes, you would be welcome.
 All persons are welcome at First Presbyterian Church.
 We have persons of different races, educational levels, sexual orientations, gender identity/expression, languages, disabilities and backgrounds as part of our church family.
 We have people who are in school, employed, stay-at-home moms and dads, looking for work and retired.
 We are a mixed bag of adults, teens and children seeking to grow spiritually and to love God and neighbor.